rymoh/.github/profile/README.md

 # Ryhn14

-All you need to develop modern web application and web site
+All you need to develop modern web applications and web sites